Table of Contents

 - Malignant: > 2 features

-- Nasser et al. proposed criteria for granular cell tumor of uncertain malignant potential and malignancy (Pathol Res Pract 2011;207:164):
+- Nasser et al. proposed diagnostic criteria for granular cell tumor of uncertain malignant potential and malignancy (Pathol Res Pract 2011;207:164):

 - Necrosis, single cell or en masse